May 3, 2024

 (Other transitional highlights from the Other One sandwiches of ’72 include the lead-ups to El Paso on 4/7, Me & Bobby McGee on 5/10, and Black Peter on 8/12.)

 But the Other One wasn’t invariably played with its ending in ’72.
-The 9/26/72 Other One, for instance, doesn’t have any verses at all and is just a straight jam; after the Tiger, the last two & a half minutes are another evocative space, Lesh plucking loudly over Garcia’s wistful notes until they land in an unexpected Baby Blue.
+The 9/26/72 Other One, for instance, has just one verse (missing on the SBD tape due to a reel flip).
+After the Tiger, the last two & a half minutes are another evocative space, Lesh plucking loudly over Garcia’s wistful notes until they land in an unexpected Baby Blue.

 The Dead ended the year on 12/31/72 with another incomplete but magnificent Other One.
 After the first and only verse, they drop right into a lovely soothing slow piece with David Crosby.
 Full of Garcia sweetness, it sounds composed, but I don’t think it was ever heard again.
 Once it reaches a conclusion, the last 45 seconds are a heavenly volume-swelled bridge to Morning Dew.